hinto-janaiyo/monero-archive/README.md

 2. Goto the `build` directory: `cd monero-archive/build`
 3. Run the appropriate script, for example if you want all GitHub repos: `./github.sh`

-A folder within `build/` will be created named something like `monero-archive-a18f610`.
+A folder within `build` will be created named something like `monero-archive-a18f610`.
 This reflects the current git commit you're on.
-Inside that folder you'll find `github`, `youtube`, `libera_logs` or all 3, depending on what you built.
-Repos/channel folders already found will be skipped.
+Inside that folder you'll find all your archival files.
+Folders already found will be skipped.

 ## Configuration
 **This `README.md` itself is the configuration file for the scripts.**

-To NOT scrape certain GitHub authors/repos, Youtube channels, or Libera channels, simply remove the entire from the `README.md` before running the script.
+To NOT scrape certain GitHub authors/repos, Youtube channels, or Libera channels, simply remove the line from the `README.md` lists before running the script.
 No empty line can be left behind, make sure you delete the whole line.

 To add your own GitHub authors/repos, please follow this syntax:
 ```